webaverse/docs/docs/create/mounts.md

 ---
 id: mounts
-title: How To Mint Mounts
+title: Mounts and Vehicles
 ---

 ## Blender

-Mounts are similar to pets in that they're based on animated glTF files but now have a place for your avatar to sit on and control the pet like a vehicle.
+Mounts and vehicles are rigged glTF files that now have a place for your avatar to sit on and commandeer the object.
 This is specified in the model as the `sitBone`:

 ```
 {